rancher-sandbox/cos-fleet-upgrades-sample/README.md

 Download an ISO, or a qcow image from the Github artifacts of cOS.
 Or generate an iso of the image (check [here](https://github.com/mudler/os2) for another example).

 If deploying on AWS/openstack/Cloud, use the `fleet-cloud-init.yaml` file as userdata.
-If deploying on baremetal/VMs, place `fleet-cloud-init.yaml` in `/oem` after install (or run the installer with `cos-installer $DEVICE --config fleet-cloud-init.yaml`).
+If deploying on baremetal/VMs, place `fleet-cloud-init.yaml` in `/oem` after install (or run the installer with `cos-installer --config fleet-cloud-init.yaml $DEVICE`).

 Reboot, after some bootstraping time (check until all pods are running with `watch kubectl get pods -A`), you should have a k3s cluster with fleet and [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) deployed.